alanjameschapman/fruity-fun/README.md

 ## Future Enhancements

+Instead of an incremental tally a countdown could be used to add some jeopardy.
+Perhaps a countdown from 5 lives.

+## Credits

-Following on from #peer-code-review on Slack:
+Following on from #peer-code-review on Slack and mentor feedback I implemented a few fixes:

-- Feedback 1.
+- Used aria-label instead of label
 - Feedback 2 etc.

-## Credits

 ### Content

 The Chakra Petch font was taken from Google Fonts and the author is Cadson Demak.

-All icons were taken from [Font Awesome](link goes here)

-The contrast was checked using Eight [Shapes Contrast Grid](link goes here)

-The background image from [Pexels](https://www.pexels.com/).
+The background image is from [Pexels](https://www.pexels.com/).
 The author is Any Lane.

 The favicon is from the open source project Twemoji, copyright 2020 Twitter, Inc and other contributors.
 It is licensed under CC-BY 4.0.